francescmolne/assignment-4-1/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE License
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE]